 Yikes!
 Does all this sound too complicated?
 You may consider hiring a pro to do it.
 According to Smith, the average price of a professional dryer cleaning runs $89-$179.

 How to clean dryer lint traps and drums

 Let’s tackle the easiest chore first.
 We all know that dryer filters should be cleaned after each use.
-However, a clean filter may still be clogged if you use fabric softener sheets in the dryer.
+However, your filter may still be clogged if you use fabric softener sheets in the dryer.

 Test your dryer filter by clearing it of lint, then pouring a small amount of water onto the filter screen.
 If the water pools up instead of flowing through the screen, wash the screen in warm, soapy water using a brush.
 Rinse, retest and repeat until the water flows through.

-The dryer drum usually doesn’t need cleaning unless you’re drying a load of hairy, pet items or gritty play clothes.
-In these cases, try to shake the hair and grit off the articles before tossing them into the dryer.
+The dryer drum usually doesn’t need cleaning unless you’re drying a load of hairy pet items or gritty play clothes.
+In those cases, try to shake the hair and grit off the articles before tossing them into the dryer.
 After the load is dry, wipe out the drum with a damp cloth to remove hair and grit.

 Should lipstick, gum, crayon, etc. accidentally find their way into your dryer, it’s OK to scream.
 After you cool down, however, follow this advice from Debra Johnson, national home cleaning expert at Merry Maids.